 Before relying solely on home sleep testing, here are a couple of things to keep in mind:

-At National Sleep Solutions we’ve been providing comprehensive sleep medicine to Georgia and Alabama for more than a decade.
+At National Sleep Solutions we’ve been providing comprehensive sleep medicine to Georgia and Alabama for almost two decades.
 That’s why we’re proud to be able to offer you one of the newest innovations for diagnosing obstructive sleep apnea: Home Sleep Testing.

 Some of the most common questions we get asked by our patients at National Sleep Solutions are: What is the difference between home sleep tests and in-lab sleep tests?
 Which is better?
 Which is more affordable?
 Which is best for diagnosing my disorder?